LONG-TERM DISABILITY LAWYERS

 - Degenerative disc disease

-Of course, this is just a partial list, but these are some of the most common long-term disabilities that affect people.
+Of course, this is just a partial list, but these are some of the most common long-term disabilities.

 Working With the Insurance Company

-Keep in mind that when you apply for long-term disability, it is up to the insurance company to prove that you do not have a long-term disability.
-Because the insurance company will try to prove that you don’t have a long-term disability, documentation in the form of medical records is pertinent when you initially apply for disability and even more so if you have to appeal a denial.
+Keep in mind that when you apply for long-term disability, the insurance company will attempt to prove that you do not have such a condition.
+For that reason, documentation in the form of medical records is pertinent when you initially apply for disability and even more so if you have to appeal a denial.

 An attorney will ensure you have all the required documentation to make the claim process as smooth as possible.
 If you’ve already been denied, you shouldn’t risk losing your claim on a technicality — retaining an experienced attorney is the best course of action.